 European Hornet

-A wasps’ stinger is a modified ovipositor and as a consequence just female wasps can sting however few would want to take a risk on guessing the proper sex of the wasp facing them.
+A wasps’ stinger is a modified ovipositor and as a consequence only female wasps can sting however couple of would want to take a danger on thinking the correct sex of the wasp facing them.

-There’s no need for our wasps’ nest control professionals to differentiate the sort of wasp we’re eradicating so as to destroy the wasps’ nest.
-All of the insect types have the similar biology and react to the precise very same treatment.
+There’s no requirement for our wasps’ nest control specialists to differentiate the type of wasp we’re eliminating so as to damage the wasps’ nest.
+All of the pest species have the similar biology and react to the precise same treatment.

-What governs the amount and scale of wasps’ nests isn’t the harshness of the last winter season however the weather in springtime.
+What governs the amount and scale of wasps’ nests isn’t the cruelty of the last winter however the weather condition in springtime.
 The hibernating queens can make it through any amount of cold.

 E-mail: info@prosolutionspestcontrol.com